Upcoming Food & Dining Events

 The resources collected via this GoFundMe will go towards her mounting medical debt, and ultimately allowing Kelly to take some much needed time away from work to begin her medical journey and assess what the future holds for her.
 Those close to Kelly know she is grieving the loss of her former self.
 That process is painful enough without the stress and worry of financial burden.
 We’re hoping this GoFundMe can alleviate some of that burden and offer the opportunity for grace as Kelly enters this new chapter of her life.

 Nelson has worked in the Portland industry for 15+ years.
-You may have crossed paths were her at Local 188, Sonny’s, Piccolo, Evo or more recently at Fore Street where she is a server and manages the restaurant’s wine list.
+You may have crossed paths with her at Local 188, Sonny’s, Piccolo, Evo or more recently at Fore Street where she is a server and manages the restaurant’s wine list.
 You can read more about Kelly in this interview we published in 2021.

 She is unmistakable, eccentric, and nothing short of fabulous.
 Her hair shifts from one vibrant shade to the next (it’s currently flamingo pink) and cephalopod tattoos wrap her arms and legs.
 On Instagram she’s @geeksquid, and if you follow her you are well aware of her fondness for hairless rats.
 After contributing to the Portland food scene in various ways for over a decade, she now revels in the role of wine coordinator at Fore Street.
 She is, of course, the one and only Kelly Nelson.